 U.S. Department of Justice

-Additional vehicles were leased and purchased by DOJ that were not “covered” vehicles.
-Of the total of 4,427 LDVs acquired in FY 2004, the following were not counted for compliance:
+Additional vehicles were leased and purchased by DOJ that were not covered under the EPAct.
+Of the total of 4,347 LDVs acquired in FY 2005, the following were not accountable for compliance:

 Special Projects of the DOJ Fleet Related to AFV and Infrastructure Acquisitions

-The Department is continuing with plans for infrastructure upgrades including the installation of Biodiesel refueling sites at Bureau of Prison (BOP) facilities where feasible.
-There were plans by the Federal Bureau of Investigation to have compressed natural gas (CNG) infrastructure installed at key locations.
-However, due to the automotive manufacturers halting the production of key models of CNG vehicles, those plans have been put on hold.
+The Department is continuing with plans for infrastructure upgrades including the installation of Biodiesel refueling sites at Bureau of Prisons (BOP) facilities where feasible.

-Table 1 presents total fuel use data for DOJ’s fleet in FY 2004.
-A small percentage of the Department’s vehicles are leased, and the lease contracts include the maintenance and fuel costs for the vehicles.
+Table 1 presents total fuel use data for DOJ’s fleet in FY 2005.
+A small percentage of the Department’s vehicles are leased, and the lease contract includes the maintenance and fuel costs for the vehicles.
 This is accomplished by the use of a General Services Administration (GSA) credit card that the fleets use to purchase fuel.
-However, since product code standards are not uniform among suppliers of alternative fuels (e.g., ethanol or E85), it is not always possible to accurately track the purchase of alternative fuels with this credit card.
-This problem continues to persist.
+However, since product code standards are not uniform among suppliers of alternative fuels (e.g., ethanol or E85), it is not always possible to accurately track the purchase of alternative fuels with this credit card or with any government issued fleet card.
+This problem continues to persist and is well-known by government agencies requiring this information.
 The exception is natural gas, which is usually purchased at local utility refueling sites, allowing the fleet to contact the utility for an accurate accounting of purchased fuel.

 |CNG (cubic feet)||